lauranemarco/lauranemarco.github.io/service.md

 permalink: /service
 ---
 ## Societies & Events
-I contribute to the organization of the [Women in Cryptography](https://www.womenincryptography.com) (WinC) community, notably through the organization of the [WinC Seminars](https://www.womenincryptography.com/seminar/) as well as the organization of [WinC workshops](https://www.womenincryptography.com/workshop/) at Eurocrypt 2024 and Crypto 2024.<br>
+I contribute to the organization of the [Women in Cryptography](https://www.womenincryptography.com) (WinC) community, notably through the organization of the [WinC Seminars](https://www.womenincryptography.com/seminar/) as well as the organization of [WinC workshops](https://www.womenincryptography.com/workshop/) at Eurocrypt 2024 and 2025 and Crypto 2024.<br>

-I am a member of the [EPIC](http://epic.epfl.ch/) Comittee (EPFL PhDs in Computer Science Association) in 2022-2023 and 2023-2024. <br>
+I am a member of the [EPIC](http://epic.epfl.ch/) Comittee (EPFL PhDs in Computer Science Association) in 2022-2023, 2023-2024, 2024-2025. <br>

 In September 2022, I launched the [Women+ in IC initiative](https://wic-epfl.github.io) for EPIC, which is now an independent association of which I am the president for 2023-2024.
 I have received the *IC Distinguished Service Award 2023* for this initiative.